 How do neuroinflammatory biomarkers related to stress in the brain increase vulnerability to traumatic brain injury (TBI)?
 Furthermore, how does this all occur in the context of a war zone?!
 Sounds complicated, doesn’t it?
 I thought so too when I first started my project in Dr. Lipsky’s lab at the Krasnow Institute.
-However, as I learned about t
+However, as I learned about the nuances of my project, I became fascinated with the opportunity to apply my classroom knowledge in Neuroscience to real-world situations.

 I first became interested in this project because I wanted to understand how big of an impact stress could have on the human body.
 For example, the emotional stress in PTSD, a mental disorder, could manifest as physical damage in the form of TBI.